1965 Baltimore Colts season: Postseason

 The Western Conference playoff game was played at Lambeau Field in Green Bay the day after Christmas and the Colts led the Packers 10–0 at halftime.
 The Packers, with back-up quarterback Zeke Bratkowski in for injured Bart Starr, tied it up late in the fourth quarter on Don Chandler's controversial 22-yard field goal.
-Video replays appeared to show the kicked ball sailed well wide of the right upright -- and the reaction of Chandler confirmed as much.
-The gaffe resulted in 1) a re-design of the goalposts, and 2) changing the placement of an official directly under each upright on field-goal attempts for the 1966 season.
+Video replays appeared to show the kicked ball sailed well wide of the right upright—and the reaction of Chandler confirmed as much.
+The kick resulted in 1) a re-design of the goalposts, and 2) changing the placement of an official directly under each upright on field-goal attempts for the 1966 season.

 Despite evidence to the contrary, the official in question, Jim Tunney (later known as "Dean of NFL Referees"), refused to admit his mistake, claiming that the flight of the ball over the goalpost had been affected by the wind before it veered to the right.
 The Packers won the game 13–10 in overtime with a 25-yard field goal.
 The following week the Packers defeated the Cleveland Browns for the NFL title, their third of five under head coach Vince Lombardi and first of three straight.